nsidoti13/mlb-first-pitch-velocity-model/REPORT.md

 forecasting.
 I benchmarked a logistic regression and gradient-boosted trees against two baselines (majority class, and each pitcher's prior over-rate).

+## Prompt Engineering

+Once I had the methodology framework in mind, I used Claude Opus 4.8 as a coding collaborator to implement it efficiently, while keeping the analytical decisions my own.
+My prompting strategy followed a few deliberate principles:

+- **Explore before building.** Rather than asking for a model immediately, I first had the assistant inspect the dataset (column names, season coverage, base rate, how to identify starters) so that every downstream decision was grounded in the actual data rather than assumptions.
+- **Lead with the approach, not the code.** I described the task and asked *"how should I approach it"* first, which surfaced the key risks (data leakage, the 79% base rate, the small 60-pitcher universe) before any code was written.
+This kept the implementation aligned with sound methodology instead of jumping straight to a model.
+- **Constrain for correctness.** I steered the implementation toward leakage-safe features (prior-games-only, date-ordered shifts), a time-based 2021→2022 split, and explicit baselines, so the resulting metrics would be trustworthy rather than inflated.
+- **Iterate on results.** When the first run produced a poorly calibrated logistic model, I had the assistant diagnose and fix the cause (an inappropriate `class_weight="balanced"` setting) and re-evaluate, rather than accepting the initial output.
+- **Verify, don't trust blindly.** Each stage was run end-to-end and the outputs were checked against expectations — most importantly confirming that no model scored a suspiciously high AUC, which served as a sanity check that the pipeline was leakage-free.

+The net effect was that prompt engineering accelerated implementation and boilerplate (data wrangling, scikit-learn pipelines, plotting) while the modeling judgment — framing, leakage control, evaluation design, and interpretation — remained driven by me.

 ## Results (2022 test set)

 | Model | AUC | Log loss | Brier | Accuracy |